 Aperol is an Italian apéritif made of bitter orange, gentian, rhubarb, and cinchona.
 It has less alcohol than Campari, it’s less bitter, and it’s the star of everyone’s favorite summer cocktail right now…the Aperol Spritz.

-Shrubs and Bitters
+Shrubs And Bitters

 Shrubs are made with vinegar combined with fresh fruits or herbs.
 Bitters and concentrated concoctions made of various aromatic herbs, bark, roots, or fruit.
 A little bit of either goes a long way to a more interesting low or no-alcohol cocktail.